techmeetup/techmeetup.co.uk/_posts/2012-08-20-techmeetup-glasgow-22-august-2012.markdown

 This months talks are two-fold:

-Maria Farrell from the Open Rights Group will be talking about the Communications Data Bill and having a Q&A on Internet Policy
+Maria Farrell from the Open Rights Group will be talking about the Communications Data Bill and having a Q&amp;A on Internet Policy

 Technologies for Health and Wellbeing – Lessons Learned through Co-designing with Older Users Dr Marilyn McGee-Lennon will give a brief overview of some of the projects she has been working on recently and highlight the co-design methods that have worked (and haven’t) and reveal some tips about how these methods can be used to develop better interactive technologies and experiences.

-There'll be beer and pizza as usual and plenty of time before, between, and after the talks to catch up on the latest tech news & gossip.
+There'll be beer and pizza as usual and plenty of time before, between, and after the talks to catch up on the latest tech news &amp; gossip.
 As ever, the event is free and no sign-up is necessary.

 TechMeetup is made possible by the amazing financial support from the University of Glasgow (http://www.gla.ac.uk/), EdgeCase (http://edgecase.com/), ScottLogic (http://www.scottlogic.co.uk/), SkyScanner (http://www.skyscanner.net/) and small donations from community members.
 Thank you all.